starmaid/pulseofexploration/README.md

 ## Where are you in development??

+should config files be split, so that each theme has an alignment to ships, while the master config only has to do with the lights themselves? anyway.

 Editing the config file to support themes, groundfirst, etc

 Adding support for arbitrary image names